 To become a TRiO student and to help you build a strong foundation for academic success, we encourage you to enroll in our study skills class, "Learning Strategies for Higher Education," found in Cyber Bear or the Schedule of Classes under "C&I 160" and taught by program staff.
 Other services provided to students include academic advising, tutoring, career information, help with financial aid concerns, workshops, and help understanding academic policies and procedures.
 We work closely with many other programs at UM including the Financial Aid Office, Enrollment Services, American Indian Student Services, and many others.

-TRiO SSS employs six full-time staff and 15-20 student employees.
-The four current project staff members are Darlene Samson, Interim Director; Peter Donaldson, Program Coordinator/Tutor Coordinator; Heather Hibbard, Instructor/Advisor; and Janet Zupan, Instructor/Advisor.
+TRiO SSS employs six staff and 15-20 student employees.
+The six current project staff members are Darlene Samson, Director; Peter Donaldson, Advisor/Tutor Coordinator; Heather Hibbard, Instructor/Advisor; Janet Zupan, Advising Coordinator/Instructor; Skye McGinty, Academic Success Coach; and Ben Hamman, Program Coordinator.
 TRiO SSS is administratively located within the Provost's Office in Academic Affairs.

 There are fourteen TRiO SSS programs at higher education institutions in Montana, and 959 TRiO SSS programs in the U.S. We are part of a national effort by the U.S. Department of Education to make the opportunity for success in college available to low-income and first generation students, and/or students with disabilities.